artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 New dataset additions to the collection are guided by the corpus [appraisal criteria](crosswalk-datacite-rdss-am.md).

 Only files with open access rights that are posted on public websites are collected.
 However, errors do occur.
-If you find a file in this collection that is in violation of a copyright, please [file an issue](https://github.com/artefactual-labs/rdss-archivematica-test-data-corpus/issues), include a link to right holder's information, and it will be deleted.
+If you find a file in this collection that is in violation of a copyright, please [file an issue](https://github.com/artefactual-labs/rdss-archivematica-test-data-corpus/issues), include a link to the rightsholder information, and it will be deleted.

 ## Arrangement
 ```